antoniocollesei/antoniocollesei.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Researcher in Computational Biology @ <a href='https://www.ioveneto.it/en/'>Istituto Oncologico Veneto IRCCS</a>.
+Student in Computational Biology @ <a href='https://www.unipd.it/en/'>University of Padova</a>.

 profile:
   align: right